YINI-lang/YINI-spec/YINI-Specification.md

 ### 16.6.
 Appendix C – Common Mistakes and Pitfalls
 Below are some common mistakes and misunderstandings when writing YINI files, especially for users familiar with other formats like YAML, JSON, or classic INI.
 This table aims to clarify syntax edge cases and help avoid subtle bugs.

+#### Trailing commas in list and objects
+Note: Trailing commas (after any value/member) inside list or objects, does never result in any `Null` values.

 ✅ YINI Syntax Cheatsheet – Common Confusions
 | **Element**       | **Correct Syntax**              | **Common Mistake**              | **Clarification** |
 |-------------------|----------------------------------|----------------------------------|--------------------|